MetaMask/iframe-execution-environment/README.md

 ## Try it out

-You can try out the `iframe-execution-environment` by following these instructions: https://github.com/MetaMask/iframe-ee-openrpc-inspector-transport#instructions.
+You can try out the `iframe-execution-environment` by following [these instructions](https://github.com/MetaMask/iframe-ee-openrpc-inspector-transport#instructions).

 ## Contributing